RHAM231/GitHub-Issue-Backend/README.md

 ##### 'sync'
 Houses the heart of the project, a Python script called [github_client.py]().
 This script is responsible for moving GitHub data between my site's frontend, backend, Django REST, and GitHub's API.
 It utilizes custom code for importing a repo and the third party Python package, [PyGithub]() for editing and creating issues from the site's frontend.

+##### 'users'
+Contains logic for overriding Django's User class with a CustomUser class, allowing me to easily add fields and user types.

 # Security

 This site scores an A on [SecurityHeaders.com]().
 For more detailed information on my approach to security see the [README]() on my portfolio site.